← All posts

 Puritanizer is a novelty image tool with one job: take a photo of a person and paint an unreasonably modest outfit onto them.
 Not an overlay.
 Not a censor bar.
 The outfit is rendered into the image as if the subject had been wearing it all along.

-You get to pick the outfit from 350 options across 10 categories, or let the tool roll the dice, or narrow it down to a category and let it choose at random from there.
-A few of the highlights:
+You get to pick the outfit from a sprawling catalogue, or let the tool roll the dice, or narrow it down to a category and let it choose at random from there.
+A few of the twenty categories:

 • Religious & Holy — nun habits, friar robes, bishop's purple, Orthodox monk.
 Very dignified.